labex-labs/open-source-labs/shell/learn-shell/lab-14-pipelines/intro.md

 # Introduction

-In this lab, you will learn how to use pipelines in shell programming.
-Pipelines, often called pipes, allow you to chain commands together and connect the output of one command to the input of the next.
-This is useful when you need to process complex or lengthy input.
+In this lab, you will explore the power of shell pipelines for efficient data processing.
+Pipelines, often referred to as pipes, allow you to connect multiple commands, channeling the output of one command into the input of another.
+This technique is particularly useful when dealing with complex or large datasets.
+By the end of this lab, you will have a solid understanding of how to use pipelines to manipulate and analyze system information.